-Bikeability Level 3 training courses are delivered by qualified National Standards Cycling Instructors employed by Leicestershire County Council, and if your child has successfully completed Level 1 and 2 Bikeability cycle training, they are now ready to take the Level 3 training course.
+Bikeability Level 1&2 training courses are delivered by qualified National Standards Cycling Instructors employed by Leicestershire County Council.

-The aims of the Level 3 course are to encourage and develop safe cycling skills, develop positive attitudes towards road use, increase knowledge and understanding of the road and traffic environment and to give trainees the confidence to use their bikes on longer journeys.
+The aims of the Level 1&2 courses are to encourage and develop safe cycling skills, firstly in a controlled off-road setting (level 1).
+For level 2, riders will develop positive attitudes towards road use, increase knowledge and understanding of the road and traffic environment and gain confidence to use their bikes on the road.

 More detailed information on all Bikeability training can be found at https://bikeability.org.uk/what/